vukelich/visualstudio-docs/docs/extensibility/open-folder.md

 ## What is Open Folder?

-Open Folder is an experience introduced in Visual Studio 2017 allowing users to open any code base.
+Open Folder is a new experience introduced in Visual Studio 2017.
+It allows users to open any codebase.
 Without any workloads installed, Open Folder provides Solution Explorer tree population and search, editor colorization, GoTo and Find in Files search, and more.
 Other workloads, like the workloads for .NET and C++ development, power richer Intellisense and specific language-specific functionality.

 ### A divergence from project systems
-Historically, Visual Studio only understood the collection of code in a Solution and its projects.
+Historically, Visual Studio only understood files in a Solution and its projects using project systems.
 A project system is responsible for the functionality and user interactions of a loaded project.
-The project system understands what files its project contains, the visual representation of the project contents, dependencies on other projects, and modification of the underlying project file.
+It understands what files its project contains, the visual representation of the project contents, dependencies on other projects, and modification of the underlying project file.
 It's through these hierarchies and capabilities that other components can do some work on behalf of the user.
-Not all user code bases are represented in this structure.
+Not all user codebases are represented in this structure.
 Scripting language projects where there is nothing 'buildable' are an example.
 With Open Folder, Visual Studio gives end users a new way of interacting with any of their code.

 New APIs under the `Microsoft.VisualStudio.Workspace.*` are available for extenders to produce and consume data or actions around files within Open Folder.
 New concepts or different extension point areas include:
 - File contexts and actions
 - Workspace indexing
 - Tasks.vs.json and Launch.vs.json
 - Workspace settings

+The following are examples of types **not** used in Open Folder due to incompatibility or the lack of project systems:
+- `IVsHierarchy`
+- `IVsProject`
+- `DTE`

 ### Workspaces
 A workspace is how Visual Studio represents an arbitrary collection of files in Open Folder.
 By itself, the Open Folder feature doesn't understand the contents or features related to files within the folder.
 Rather, it provides a general set of APIs for features and extensions to produce and consume data that others can act upon.
 The producers are composed through MEF using various export attributes.